Tommy0201/RAG_Chatbot/README.md

 pip install -r requirements.txt

-## Adding pdf file to "data" directory if needed

-## To run chatbot and starting asking questions (can be related to upload pdf documents)
+## This is the backend for my RAG chatbot, to run this backend, type:

-python main.py
+python app.py